Idea89560041/METER/README.md

 **Training & Testing on IQA Databases**

+First add the pretrained weight to the folder   .\pretrained.
 Training and testing our model on the specified dataset.

         python train_test_IQA.py